Universal Soldier: Day of Reckoning: Plot

 As John and Sarah drive towards the cabin, they are once more intercepted by Magnus.
-In the ensuing fight, John realizes he possesses superior strength, resistance and fighting abilities, eventually killing Magnus by decapitating him with a metal bat.
-Later, he discovers his severed fingers have regrown.
-John and Sarah reach the cabin to find it inhabited by an exact duplicate of John, who claims to be the original; it is this John whom Sarah and Castellano recall, and who killed Isaac.
-The original John had been mind-controlled into hunting down Deveraux, but was turned and hired as a transporter and assassin for his organization, until he met Sarah and deserted Deveraux.
-He tries to kill Sarah but is shot dead by the other John, now suspecting himself to be another UniSol sleeper agent.
+In the ensuing fight, John realizes he possesses superior physical strength and fighting ability, which enable John to finally kill Magnus.
+John also now sees his severed fingers have regrown.

+John and Sarah reach the cabin to find it inhabited by an exact duplicate of John, who claims he is the original John.
+This is the "John" whom Sarah and Castellano recall, and is the John who killed Isaac.

+The original "John" had been mind-controlled into hunting down Deveraux, but was turned and hired as a transporter and assassin for Deveraux's organization; but only until John met Sarah and deserted Deveraux.
+He tries to kill Sarah but is shot dead by the other John, who now suspects himself to be a sleeper UniSol.

-After sending Sarah away, John meets a rogue UniSol at the river and is taken to the separatists' underground headquarters.
-There, he is greeted by Dr. Su, a former scientist of the UniSol program, who reveals John had been synthetically created a few weeks earlier and as such his family is nothing more than an implanted memory.
+After sending Sarah away, John meets a rogue UniSol at the river, who takes John to the separatists' secret underground headquarters.
+There, John is greeted by a Dr. Su, a former scientist of the UniSol program.

+Dr. Su reveals to John he had been synthetically created a few weeks earlier and as such his family is nothing more than an implanted memory.
 Dr. Su also says the missing shipment contains hardware that will enable Deveraux to create clones.

 John accepts Su's offer to surgically sever his emotional bond with the fake memories of his family, but the pain and attachment to those memories drive John insane.
 He kills every UniSol in his path, culminating with Andrew Scott in a one-on-one confrontation.

-John then reaches Deveraux himself; in the ensuing fight, Deveraux eventually gains the upper hand.
+John reaches Deveraux himself; in the ensuing fight, Deveraux eventually gains the upper hand.
 Realizing the government will not stop sending John clones until he is dead, and seeing this John as a worthy successor, Deveraux allows John to kill him.

-Later, John meets with Agent Gorman again.
+Later, John meets with FBI Agent Gorman again.
 Gorman admits to his involvement with the UniSol program and that he had purposefully put an unaware John on Deveraux's trail.
 Gorman ascribes John's success to his familial attachment, as opposed to the patriotism implanted in his predecessors.

-John kills Gorman, before a clone of Gorman and three UniSols emerge from John's van.
-The clone leaves in Gorman's car, hinting that John has completed the cloning equipment and taken over the separatist group, now determined to infiltrate the government which he holds responsible for his pain.
+John shoots Agent Gorman dead, before a clone of Gorman and three UniSols emerge from John's van.
+The clone leaves in Gorman's car, hinting that John has completed the cloning process and taken over the separatist group, now determined to infiltrate the government which he holds responsible for his pain.